 Students desiring to participate in athletic activities or enrolling in pre-kindergarten or kindergarten shall have a physical examination by a licensed health care provider and provide proof of such an examination to the school district.
 Athletic physicals and concussion forms for participation in 7-12 sports are due on or before the first day of practice.
-Forms are available in all school offices and at registration.
+Forms for 7-8 grade are available in the middle school offices and at registration.
+All 9-12 grade forms are in Bound and should be completed as part of the required online athletic registration.

 There is a risk of being injured that is inherent in all sports.
 That risk of injury may be severe, including the risk of fractures, brain injuries, paralysis or even death.
-In addition, all parents must sign a student's participation and parental form (available at the schools) before their son/daughter will be able to participate.
+In addition, all parents must sign a student's participation and parental form (available at the schools for 7-8 grade/in Bound for 9-12 grade) before their son/daughter will be able to participate.